woblerr/medusa_exporter/README.md

 The metrics are collected based on result of `medusa list-backups --output json` command.
 You need to run exporter on the same host where Medusa was installed or inside Docker.

-## Grafana dashboard

-To get a dashboard for visualizing the collected metrics, you can use a ready-made dashboard [DRAFT Medusa Exporter for Apache Cassandra Dashboard]() or make your own.

 ## Collected metrics
 ### Backup metrics